Planning a Day Sail

 This is a big moment in a sailor’s journey as you begin the process of performing all of the duties and responsibilities on a boat as the skipper.
-Now, you must plan that first daysail.
+Now, it’s time to craft a plan for the day.

 With proper planning, your first sail will be enjoyable and safe.